jwmi/BayesianMixtures.jl/README.md

 ## About

 BayesianMixtures is a Julia package for nonparametric Bayesian mixture models and Bayesian clustering.
 The following model types are currently implemented:
-- mixtures with a prior on the number of components, a.k.a., mixture of finite mixtures (MFM), and
+- mixture with a prior on the number of components, a.k.a., mixture of finite mixtures (MFM), and
-- Dirichlet process mixtures.
+- Dirichlet process mixture.

 The following component distributions are currently implemented:
 - univariate normal,
 - multivariate normal with diagonal covariance matrix, and
 - multivariate normal (with unconstrained covariance matrix).

-For all models, inference is performed using the Jain-Neal split-merge sampler, including both conjugate and non-conjugate cases (Jain and Neal, 2004, 2007).
-For mixtures with a prior on the number of components, this is done using the results of Miller and Harrison (2015).
+For all models, inference is performed using the Jain-Neal split-merge samplers, including both conjugate and non-conjugate cases (Jain and Neal, 2004, 2007).
+For MFMs, this is done using the results of Miller and Harrison (2015).

 Please cite the following publication if you use this package in your research:
 > J. W. Miller and M. T. Harrison.
 Mixture models with a prior on the number of components. *arXiv preprint*, http://arxiv.org/abs/1502.06241, 2015.